-I did not create Scratch Mommy (.com) to write only about making food in my scratch kitchen.
+I did not create Pronounce (.com) to write only about making food in my scratch kitchen.
 Oh no, I am making loads of things from scratch these days, just like my all-purpose cleaner, deodorant (with NO baking soda), bug repellent, dusting spray, and more.
 I am also making healthy skincare products from scratch, including my homemade body lotions and butters, which are now for sale.
 I want to share more with you than scratch recipes.
 Through my own (and my son’s) skin troubles, I have learned that truly becoming healthy not only involves what you put into your body and use around your home, but also what you put ON your body.
 Truly being healthy must incorporate the entire body.

 So, today begins a week-long series about skincare!

 In daily blog posts this week I will write about:

 - Ingredients that are NOT okay or healthy for your skin (and possibly shock you with just how many “Dermatologist Recommended” products include these ingredients)

 - Ingredients that ARE okay and healthy for your skin (including some simple home remedies you can easily make to create healthier skin)